guillaume-vcnt/guillaume-vcnt/README.md

 # Hi there 👋

-After a period of exploration in the artistic world, the need for change led me on an introspection trip.
+After exploring the artistic world, I felt the need for change and started a journey of self-discovery.
-I traveled across North America and lived a long chapter in Canada, this experience deeply transformed me.
+I traveled across North America and spent a long time in Canada, an experience that deeply changed me.
-Upon returning to France, I chose to reconnect with my roots, reviving one of my favorite passions: Computer Science.
+Back in France, I decided to reconnect with my roots and return to one of my first passions: computing.
-Since May 2024, I have been engaged in a Full Stack Developer training program at Ada Tech School, and I am really excited to dive into the tech world !
+Now transitioning to a new career, I am eager to join the tech industry while continuing to develop my skills and specialize.

 10 things about me :
 - 🐺 I have a young Husky named Lúthien